dsl-logo

 Operating cost

-Generally only applied to vehicles with a high percentage of business use where a log book will be be maintained.
+Generally only applied to vehicles with a high percentage of business use where a log book will be maintained.

 Novated lease FBT example